max-kk/ajax-login-registration-modal-popup/readme.txt

 == Changelog ==

+= VER 1.40 - 10/10/2018 =

+- A lot of JS & CSS updates - so please test your modal forms design and functionality after update!!
+- Inline mode with shortcode [lrm_form default_tab="login"], where default_tab can be set as 'login', 'register', 'lost-password'

 = VER 1.37 - 06/10/2018 =

 - Added new email - for admin about new user registration (please note - in case of using Social login this email will be not triggered)